QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 // + Evaluating the impact of market size on product diffusion dynamics: Studying how
 //   different sizes of potential user groups affect the final diffusion rate and
 //   saturation level of a product.
++ Investigation of the interactive effects of multiple factors on product
+  diffusion: Explore the combined impact on the product diffusion process when multiple key parameters - such as innovation coefficient, imitation coefficient, proportion of innovators, or proportion of influencers - vary simultaneously.
+  Analyze potential synergistic or counteracting effects among these factors and how they collectively shape diffusion dynamics.
 + Analysis of the impact of social network structure on product diffusion
   dynamics: Study how different types of social network structures (such as small-world networks, random networks, etc.) affect the spread and adoption